jal004/KeebCompanion/README.md

      /KeebCompanion/KeebieGeebies
      /KeebCompanion/KeebTimer
      ```
-3. Then, find the directory corresponding to the desired application on GitHub and follow the provided 'Setup' section in that directory in order to connect MySQL to the application.
+3. Then, find the directory corresponding to the desired application on GitHub and follow the provided 'Setup' section on the README of that directory in order to connect MySQL to the application.
-   - This step is only required for the first usage of each application.
+   - This step is only required for the first usage of each application; every future use will not require this.
 4. Run the following command from your terminal in the directory of the desired application to start that application:
    ```
    npm run start-app